 As mentioned in the introduction, Lake Biwa has a lakeshore road that circles around most of the shoreline.
 The complete route is about 200 kilometers in length and is mostly flat, except for a small part in the north.
 The route is clearly marked and easy to follow, just stay on the road closest to the lake.
-The lake consists of a northern basin (145 km) and a smaller south basin (45 km), that are split from each other by the Biwako Ohashi Bridge, so you can choose to cycle around the lake completely or just either bassin.
+The lake consists of a northern basin (145 km) and a smaller south basin (45 km), which are split from each other by the Biwako Ohashi Bridge, so you can choose to cycle around the lake completely or just either bassin.
 There are many places where you can rent a bike in Shiga, while most offer day rentals, a few of the shops offer long-distance bicycle rental.

 4. Ukimido ‘Floating Temple’

 Ukimido is one of five buildings that constitute the Mangetsu-ji Temple, a temple that sits on top of Lake Biwa.
 It is most famous for its “floating hall”, which is one of the most representative scenic spots of Lake Biwa.
 The temple was constructed under the supervision of the Rinzai School of Japanese Buddhism, a form of Zen Buddhism.
 It has been rebuilt and repaired twice, once in 1937, and again in 1982.
-You can reach this temple by a bus that departs from JR Katata Station or use the free parking nearby.
+You can reach this temple by bus that departs from JR Katata Station or use the free parking nearby.